Get consistent website traffic with evergreen content

 Don’t get me wrong, we do these things all the time.
 We love pop culture tie-ins.
-For example, here we took a relatively evergreen topic and reduced its longevity by tying into a pop culture analogy.
+For example, in this blog, we took a relatively evergreen topic and reduced its longevity by tying it into a pop culture analogy.
 But, once the Tiger King hype has completely died out, we could easily rework this blog to remove the references.
 Notice how it’s not mentioned in the URL.

 Keep it fresh

 Now, just because your content is evergreen doesn’t mean it won’t need a little watering every once in a while.
 If you notice traffic has been dipping, it might be time for a little refresh.